Gruffydd II ap Madog, Lord of Dinas Bran

-Gruffydd Maelor II (died 1269) was Prince of Powys Fadog.
+Gruffydd Maelor II (died 1269) was a Prince of Powys Fadog.
+He reigned for 33 years and married into the House of Stanley.
+Following the Anglo-Welsh Treaty of Montgomery, he submitted to Llywelyn ap Gruffudd, Prince of Wales.

 Lineage

-He was the eldest son of Prince Madog ap Gruffydd Maelor and inherited his father's lands and title in partial succession along with his four brothers Gruffydd Ial, Maredudd, Hywel and Madog Fychan.
+He was the eldest son of Prince Madog ap Gruffydd Maelor and inherited his father's lands and title in partial succession, which included the lordship of Yale, along with his four brothers Gruffydd Ial, Maredudd, Hywel and Madog Fychan.
 The Kingdom of Powys Fadog had previously been unified under one leader but now had five and was subjected to outside forces as well.

-His father's policy of alliance with the large and powerful Gwynedd changed over his thirty-three year reign (1236-1269); pressure from Gwynedd, and Gruffydd's marriage to the daughter of an English landowner, caused him to seek support from the English king.
+His father's policy of alliance with the large and powerful Gwynedd changed over his 33-year reign (12361269); pressure from Gwynedd, and Gruffydd's marriage to the daughter of an English landowner, caused him to seek support from the English king.

 However, support from England failed to arrive and in 1258 he was forced to submit to Llywelyn ap Gruffudd.

-Llywelyn was recognised as Prince of Wales under the terms of the 1267 Treaty of Montgomery and Gruffydd was confined to his castle for the rest of his life.
+Around 1260, Gruffydd started the construction of Castell Dinas Brân in the Dee Valley, which became his family seat.
+Afterwards, Llywelyn was recognised as Prince of Wales under the terms of the 1267 Treaty of Montgomery and Gruffydd was confined to his castle for the rest of his life.

 Marriage

-He married Emma (1224 - c.
+He married Emma (1224 – c.
 1278), daughter of Lord Henry de Audley and Bertrade Mainwaring, members of the House of Stanley.
+His brother-in-law, Sir James Audley, was Chief governor of Ireland from Dublin Castle, and a companion of Richard of Cornwall, King of the Romans.

+His sister-in-law, Ela Longespée, was the daughter of crusader William Longespée the Younger, grandson of king Henry II of England.
+Longespée's brother, William, also married Maud de Clifford, granddaughter of the prince of North Wales, Llywelyn ab Iorwerth.

-Death & Issue
+Death and issue

 He died in 1269 (or 1270) leaving issue: